310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/minitalk/hiyori_2.md

 {% img https://f005.backblazeb2.com/file/reitoouji/ro_DgeYaS66b91fa866.webp?timestamp=1723408315254 %}

-{% bubble Hiyori srsthinking %}
+{% bubble Hiyori norsmile %}
-Mm~… What’s this “my hashtag” part?
+From Eden, only three of us are participating in 4piece: Me, Jun-kun, and Ibara.

+Nagisa-kun has other things he must attend to… so he’ll be in the sidelines supporting us.
 {% endbubble %}

-{% bubble Hiyori curious %}
+{% bubble Hiyori northinking %}
-…“What sort of tags would you use on yourself”?
-Hm.
-Hero is a given for me, but I’d like to go with something more intricate.

-A hashtag that expresses who I am… What do you think that would be, Anzu?
+Ibara?
+I wouldn’t know where he is.
+He should be here somewhere, no?
 {% endbubble %}

 <div class="minitalk" character="Anzu">
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            That’s a sudden question…
+            Did you come here together with…?
         </div>
         <div class="minitalk-option_content">
-            {% bubble Hiyori northinking %}
+            {% bubble Hiyori norsmile2 %}
-            Hm, I thought for sure you’d have a great idea in mind, though…
+            Mhm.
+I came here together with Jun-kun.

+            I didn’t spot Ibara anywhere during our departure, though… Perhaps he had some work to do until the very last moment.
             {% endbubble %}
-            {% bubble Hiyori smile %}
+            {% bubble Hiyori smileexplain %}
-            But this is a project specifically to convey who I am to the fans directly, so I should give it a proper thought and decide under my own will.

-            I’ll keep thinking about it a little more!
-Look forward to seeing my answers~♪
+            If you have something to speak to him about, how about contacting him?
+If he still hasn’t arrived to the venue, it should still be possible to get in contact by phone.
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            This is quite difficult, isn’t it?
+            So he isn’t here with you, right?
         </div>
         <div class="minitalk-option_content">
+            {% bubble Hiyori frown %}
+            Jun-kun offered Ibara to go together, but he declined, saying he has business.

+            Good grief… Since it’s Ibara we’re talking about, I can’t help but think he’s scheming something.
+            {% endbubble %}
-            {% bubble Hiyori smilesoft %}
+            {% bubble Hiyori nod %}
-            Haha, it’s hard to think up anything when you’re suddenly asked, right?
-I feel the same!

-            I’ll ask the other participants what they wrote for theirs later.

-            Who knows, I might be able to use it as reference!
+            If he ever seems to be conspiring something, I’ll make sure to punish him, so don’t you worry!
 			{% endbubble %}
         </div>
     </div>